 On December 9, 2023, Rui Hachimura and the Lakers won the inaugural season of the NBA In-Season Tournament (also known as the NBA Cup).

-As of the 2023–24 B.League season, Hachimura's younger brother, Allen, plays for the Gunma Crane Thunders.
+As of the 2023–24 B.League season, Rui Hachimura's younger brother, Allen, plays for the Gunma Crane Thunders.

-During the 2023 NBA Playoffs, Rui Hachimura played a vital role for the Lakers, scoring 29 points in his Lakers post-season debut.
-He guarded Nikola Jokic in the Western Conference Finals where Los Angeles lost to Denver in 4 games.
+In the 2023 NBA Playoffs, Rui Hachimura played a vital role for the Lakers, scoring 29 points in his Lakers post-season debut and guarding Nikola Jokic in the Western Conference Finals.

-Rui Hachimura withdrew from the 2023 FIBA World Cup on June 27, citing exhaustion from the NBA season and playoffs and the need to prepare for the following NBA season.
+Rui Hachimura was called up for the 2023 FIBA World Cup, but ultimately withdrew on 27 June citing exhaustion from the NBA season and playoffs, and the need to prepare for the following NBA season.

 On February 14, 2024, Rui Hachimura set a new career high of 36 points in a 138–122 victory over the Utah Jazz.